danielhazel/githelp/README.md

 gjb will:

 1. show you the fixed versions declared on the jira item,
-2. prompt you for rel branches to target
+2. prompt you for rel branches you plan to target
 3. find the best merge base to branch from to allow your new branch to be merged safely into master, it, rel/...
 4. checkout a new branch at the point named after the jira description
 5. push that branch to origin